aconrad/pycobertura/README.md

 ```

-The following shows how to generate GitHub annotation with coverage file.
+The following shows how to generate GitHub annotations given a coverage file.

 ```shell
 $ pycobertura show --format github-annotation tests/cobertura.xml